Drama and Performance BA (Hons)

 BA Hons Drama and Performance

-Do you love drama, theatre and performance?
-Are you fascinated by how performance is created and how it relates to contemporary issues?
+Do you love drama and creating experiences for live audiences?
+Are you fascinated by how performances are created and how they relate to what's happening in society?

-Come to Portsmouth to study the subject you love, and gain the practical skills you’ll need to turn your degree into a career.
+Come to Portsmouth to study the subject you love, and gain the practical skills you need to turn your degree into a career.

 95% Graduates in work or further study (HESA Graduate Outcomes Survey conducted in 2019)

 - UCAS points – 112–120 points to include a minimum of 2 A levels, or equivalent (calculate your UCAS points)

 - Applicants will be invited to a workshop.

 - English language proficiency at a minimum of IELTS band 6.0 with no component score below 5.5.

 We also accept other standard English tests and qualifications, as long as they meet the minimum requirements of your course.